 Highlights: Port Arthur Lavender Farm / Unzoo / Tasmanian Devils / Devils Corner Winery / Hobart / Battery Point / Salamanca Place

 Start the day with breakfast at the Port Arthur Lavender Farm and enjoy the lovely scenery, stroll through the sweet-smelling fields of purple flowers and shop for souvenirs.
 The next stop on this road trip itinerary is a visit to the Unzoo on Arthur Road to see endangered Tasmanian Devils and hand-feed wild kangaroos and wallabies.

+After about 90 minutes on the road, you’ll arrive in Hobart, the Tasmanian capital.
 Spend the afternoon exploring historic Hobart, Battery Point, Salamanca Place and the Salamanca Art Centre.
 Stroll past pretty restored Georgian cottages in Arthurs Circus, climb the convict-built Kelly’s Steps, and visit St. Georges Church on the hill and Princes Park.

 Breakfast: Port Arthur Lavender Farm / Dinner: Shipwrights Arms

 Where to stay in Hobart

 Budget: Montacute Boutique Bunkhouse

 Budget & Mid Range: Shipwright’s Arms / Astor Private Hotel